adam3smith/lis546_Sp24/content/tables-trees-triples.md

 - Don't worry about using established metadata schema for this exercise (we'll get to that later).
 You can make-up the schema (i.e. the column names or tags used to indicate the variable, the namespaces) and you don't need to create definitions for the metadata, just make sure your terms are fairly self-explanatory (e.g. use `ingredient` instead of `thing`).
 - There isn't a "right" answer to which representation you choose
+- I think you will get more out of this exercise if you attempt it without the use of an AI tool, but currernt LLMs are often pretty good at data transformation.
+If you do use an LLM, please don't stick to its first response but try to further prompt it to improve its represenation (and report the 'evolution' of your answer in the response.)
-- On the [canvas forum](https://canvas.uw.edu/courses/1641385/discussion_topics/8051808), share your representation with the class, and explain why you made the choices you did.
+- On the [canvas forum](https://canvas.uw.edu/courses/1724350/discussion_topics/8846740), share your representation with the class, and explain why you made the choices you did.
 What was difficult, what was easy?
 You can share this in whatever form you like (create one directly in Canvas, link to a Google Doc, Upload an Excel file, post a .jpg of your hand-drawn representation, etc.)